kwannoel/121-chat/README.md

 After connection is established, users on either side (server and client) can send messages to the other side.
 After connection is terminated by the client - server continues waiting for another client.
 The receiving side should acknowledge every incoming message (automatically send back "message received'' indication), the sending side should show the roundtrip time for acknowledgment.
 Wire protocol shouldn't make any assumptions on the message contents (e.g. allowed byte values, character encoding, etc).

-UI is your choice - can be just a console.

 Requirements:

     Application is to be compiled and run on linux